 9. Snowshoe wintry trails in Yellowstone

 Tromp through the silent forest, wind through geyser basins, and scan for winter wildlife—all it takes is a pair of snowshoes and a sense of adventure.
-The Yellowstone Association and other outfitters lead guided trips through the park and provide snowcoach assists to reach deep into Yellowstone.
+Yellowstone Forever and other outfitters lead guided trips through the park and provide snowcoach assists to reach deep into Yellowstone.

 10. Take a dip in a hot spring inside Yellowstone and at nearby resorts